 - Purse: The old idea of dropping your .380 in your purse is still around.
 I wouldn’t recommend this option, but it is a common one.
 Generally, your purse can get stolen or someone could snatch it from you unless you’re 100% observant all the time.
 This would practically eliminate your ability to defend yourself, especially if they see the gun in your purse when they take it.

 - Thigh Holster: Strapping a holster around your thigh won’t work for most men because if they ever need to use it, they’d have to first take off their pants.
 However, women in skirts of dresses don’t have this problem.
 It provides a nice cloaking device for women, as no one will ever think you’re carrying a firearm around your thigh.
 And it also has the benefit of being relatively easy to grab in an emergency (compared to something like a purse or men’s ankle holster).

 What Not to do When Learning How to Conceal Carry

-Okay so we discussed what you should do in learning how to conceal carry, but what about the no-no’s?
+We discussed what you should do in learning how to conceal carry, but what about the no-no’s?

 Here is a non-exhaustive list of the most common things you should definitely avoid when you conceal carry.

 - Fire Warning Shots: Never do this.
 The only reason you should ever pull out your gun is if you absolutely have to use it.
-It should not be a warning symbol; it should be your escape from a life-or-death situation
+It should not be a warning symbol; it should be your escape from a life-or-death situation.

 - Not Enough Practice: You shouldn’t be complacent.
 Practice drawing and shooting so you know exactly what to do in an emergency situation.
 You need to be able to target someone that is moving and charging toward you.
 And you also need to know how to efficiently draw your weapon.